Gethe/wow-ui-source/README.markdown

   * Arcane Missiles damage has been increased by 13%.

   * Blizzard damage has been increased by 70%.

+  * Frost Armor has been reworked:

+    * It now reduces physical damage taken by 15%, instead of providing 20% additional armor.

+    * The Chilled proc from Frost Armor can no longer proc Fingers of Frost.

+    * The attack speed slow from the Chilled proc is now 20%, down from 25%, but it also affects ranged attack speed.

+    * Frost Armor also no longer increases Frost resistance.

   * Frostbolt damage has been increased by 10%.